natritmeyer/site_prism/README.md

 end
 ```

-Note that setting a URL is optional - you only need to set a url if you want to be able to navigate
+Note that setting a URL is optional - you only need to set a url if you want to be able to
-directly to that page.
-It makes sense to set the URL for a page model of a home
+navigate directly to that page.
+It makes sense to set the URL for a page model of a
-page or a login page, but probably not a search results page.
+home page or a login page, but probably not a search results page.

 #### Parametrized URLs

-SitePrism uses the Addressable gem and therefore allows for parameterized URLs.
-Here is
+SitePrism uses the `addressable` gem and therefore allows for parameterization of URLs.
-a simple example:
+Here is a simple example:

 ```ruby
 class UserProfile < SitePrism::Page